t3-oss/create-t3-app/www/src/pages/en/usage/tailwind.md

 ## What is Tailwind CSS?

-Tailwind CSS is a tiny, [utility first](https://tailwindcss.com/docs/utility-first) CSS framework for building custom designs, while being able to switch your brain off.
+Tailwind CSS is a tiny, [utility first](https://tailwindcss.com/docs/utility-first) CSS framework for building custom designs, without the context switching that regular CSS requires.
+It is purely a CSS framework and does not provide any pre-built components or logic, and provides (a very different set of benefits)[https://www.youtube.com/watch?v=CQuTF-bkOgc] compared to a component library like Material UI.

 It makes CSS incredibly easy and quick to write, as shown by the following example: